 - Can AI tell me how to study?: It can structure the reflection and point at obvious imbalances.
 It cannot replace knowing your subject, your goals, or your energy.

-- What if every week looks bad?: The problem is upstream of reflection: workload, sleep, or motivation.
+- What if every week looks bad?: The problem is usually upstream of reflection: workload, sleep, or motivation.
 Reflection cannot fix structural issues; talk to a mentor.

 - Is reflection useful even when results are good?: Yes.
 Successful weeks teach you replicable patterns; without reflection you cannot copy them.